stavinski/jython/README.md

 #### Intro

-Ever wanted a more custom tab like the ones used in Burp such as the Repeater tab that allow renaming and closing?
+Ever wanted a more custom tab like the ones used in BurpSuite such as the Repeater tab that allow renaming and closing?
 Look no further I have created 2 mixin classes that support both of these:

 * `TabComponentEditableTabMixin`
 * `TabComponentCloseableMixin`